Maximum intensity projection: Additional techniques

 This technique is computationally fast, but the 2D results do not provide a good sense of depth of the original data.
 To improve the sense of 3D, animations are usually rendered of several MIP frames in which the viewpoint is slightly changed from one to the other, thus creating the illusion of rotation.
 This helps the viewer's perception to find the relative 3D positions of the object components.
 However, since the projection is orthographic the viewer cannot distinguish between left or right, front or back and even if the object is rotating clockwise or anti-clockwise.
 Use of depth weighting during production of rotating cines of MIP images can avoid the problem of difficulty of distinguishing right from left, and clockwise vs anti-clockwise rotation.

-An easy improvement to MIP is Local maximum intensity projection.
+An alternate version of MIP is Local maximum intensity projection.
 In this technique we don't take the global maximum value, but the first maximum value that is above a certain threshold.
-Because - in general - we can terminate the ray earlier this technique is faster and also gives somehow better results as it approximates occlusion.
+Because - in general - we can terminate the ray earlier this technique is faster and also can give better results in some settings as it approximates occlusion.
+Choice of Local MIP vs Full MIP depends on the display goals and how the MIP is to be used.

 History

-MIP imaging was invented for use in Nuclear Medicine by Jerold Wallis, MD, in 1988 at Washington University in St. Louis, and subsequently published in IEEE Transactions on Medical Imaging.
+MIP Display was invented for use in Nuclear Medicine by Jerold Wallis, MD, in 1988 at Washington University in St. Louis, and subsequently published in IEEE Transactions on Medical Imaging.
 In the setting of Nuclear Medicine, it was originally called MAP (Maximum Activity Projection).